jqwik-team/jqwik/documentation/src/docs/include/customized-parameter-generation.md

 ```

 Mind the parameters and return type of `favouritePrimes()`.
-The second parameter `ArbitraryProvider.SubtypeProvider subtypeProvider` is optional;
+The second parameter `ArbitraryProvider.SubtypeProvider subtypeProvider` is optional and can be left out;
 it would be needed in case of variable subtypes that require their own dynamic resolution.